 About The North Africa American Cemetery

-Located in Tunisia, which was the site of fierce fighting between Allied and Axis powers, especially between 1942 and 1943, the North Africa American Cemetery is home to 2,841 graves and a Wall of the Missing inscribed with the names of 3,724 soldiers who went missing in action.
-There is also a chapel.
+Tunisia was the site of fierce fighting between Allied and Axis powers, especially between 1942 and 1943.
+The North Africa American Cemetery is home to 2,841 graves and a Wall of the Missing inscribed with the names of 3,724 soldiers who went missing in action.

 From November 1942, large numbers of Axis troops had arrived in Tunisia and were able to mount a significant defence against the British invasion under General Kenneth Anderson, particularly at the Battle of el-Alamain in October of that year.
 However, while Germany and Italy held Tunis, they would continue to mis-focus resources on keeping North Africa rather than directing support back to Europe.

 In February 1943, Aixs forces delivered a major attack on US forces between the Fā’id Pass in the north and Gafsa in the south.
 The Panzer division destroyed the 100 US tanks, driving the Americans back 50 miles.
 The Germans had overcome the stubborn US resistance but suffered massive tank defeats only weeks later by General Montgomery.

 By April 1943 the Americans were pushing back the German Afrika Korps and in May, the Allied recaptured Tunis.
 With North Africa free of Axis forces, the Allies could control shipping and naval movement in the Mediterranean.

 Dedicated in 1960, the North Africa American Cemetery was the only cemetery in North Africa and covered 27 acres of land close to the ancient city of Carthage.
 The site has since been administered by the American Battle Monuments Commission.